Parker Waichman Alonso, LLP - www.statutes-of-limitations.com

 NORTH DAKOTA

-years after occurrence.
+3 Years after occurrence.
 180 days to make claim against State, 1 year for death claims.
 Limited by statute.
 Requires written notice to office of management and budget.
-State and political subdivisions have limited tort liability.

 OHIO